Digitally controlled

 RF power

-This amplifier is based on the transistor 2SC1970 and 2N4427.
+This amplifier is based on the

 The output power is about 1.3W and the input driving power is 30-50mW.